-Solo anal training will show you what you should NEVER rush anal training and why you must ALWAYS give your partner time to relax and feel comfortable when you penetrate them.
+Solo anal play will show you what you should NEVER rush anal and why you must ALWAYS give your partner time to relax and feel comfortable when you penetrate them.

 How to finger your own backdoor

-The KEY to enjoyable solo anal training is to be as comfortable and relaxed as possible.
+The KEY to enjoyable solo butt play is to be as comfortable and relaxed as possible.
 One of the best positions is lying on your side and using a pillow to raise up your top leg.
 Put plenty of lube on your index or middle finger and reach round to touch your anus with your fingertip.